Thursday, July 24, 2014

 Stroll up the slope.

-The arrow is yellow because it shows a location, here the enemy's path.
-Red arrows show our own path.
+The passage Barrault.
+(The arrow is yellow to show a location, here the enemy's path.
+Red arrows, as below, show our own path.)

 *Friends of the Commune of Paris